 Research Supporting Music in Speech Therapy

 Research shows that incorporating music into speech therapy can benefit children with speech delays, apraxia, stuttering, and other communication challenges.
-This article from the American Speech-Language-Hearing Association highlights the significant impact that music has on school-based speech-language pathology (SLP) services.
+An ASHA article titled: Use of Music Activities in Speech-Language Therapy, highlights the significant impact that music has on school-based speech-language pathology (SLP) services.
 The findings indicate that preschoolers receiving SLP services incorporating music demonstrate functional gains across various communication domains, benefiting their overall development and educational outcomes.

 Sample Songs to Target Speech and Language Development